-Board Action: Corrective action taken.
+Board's Action: Corrective action taken.

-The board stated that it provided Industrial Relations a report on the backlog of cases in October 2004 covering inventory from July through September 2004.
-In January 2005, the board plans to submit the next report covering October through December.
+The board stated that it provided Industrial Relations a report on the backlog of cases in April 2005 covering inventory from July 2004 through April 2005.
+According to the board, this report showed significant improvements.

-Industrial Relations Action: Pending.
+Industrial Relations' Action: Corrective action taken.